 [W]e as a nation must undergo a radical revolution of values.
 We must rapidly begin the shift from a “thing-oriented” society to a “person-oriented” society.
 When machines and computers, profit motives and property rights are considered more important than people, the giant triplets of racism, materialism, and militarism are incapable of being conquered.

-Fifty years later, to walk in his footsteps, to give voice once again to his powerful words, and to kick off a year of efforts by many organizations around the U.S. to remind people of Dr. King’s real message and unfinished work, the U.S. Department of Arts and Culture and partners are sponsoring #RevolutionOfValues, a one-day National Action taking place on April 4th, 2017.
+Fifty-one years later, to walk in his footsteps, to give voice once again to his powerful words, and to kick off a year of efforts by many organizations around the U.S. to remind people of Dr. King’s real message and unfinished work, the U.S. Department of Arts and Culture and partners are sponsoring #RevolutionOfValues, a week-long National Action taking place from April 2-8, 2018.

 DOWNLOAD ARTWORK TO USE IN YOUR ACTIONS